ZILtoid1991/iota/README.md

 ### Linux

 Error handling is quite preliminary with one having to rely on returned error codes.
-ALSA documentation is quite scarce, and often don't contain more than what one can get out from function names, let alone the possible returned error codes.
-Device selection might contain non-PCM devices, so initializing with default device (-1) is recommended instead for now.
+ALSA device names are now handled.

 Audio is tested and confirmed working on 64 bit Raspberry Pi devices, which probably means all 64 bit ARM SoCs are supported under Linux.